Updated on: 11/14/2019

 Caps on medical malpractice compensation vary throughout the country, and can likely be partially attributed to the steady decline in frequency and value of medical malpractice payouts.

-The other culprit for this trend, though, is likely the high cost of taking these claims to court.
+The other culprit for this trend, though, is likely the high cost of taking these insurance claims to court.
 Though a 2011 New England Journal of Medicine (NEJM) study showed that between 75 and 100 percent of physicians can expect to face a malpractice claim during their career, it’s no coincidence that such a low number of medical malpractice cases are ever actually taken to court.

 In a 2006 study published in the NEJM, researchers found that for each dollar of compensation in a medical malpractice case, 54 cents were allocated for administrative expenses, which include court fees and the hiring of attorneys and experts throughout the case.